Using Claude/AI to hunt down my eczema trigger

 Spawn 7–10 analysis agents with different backgrounds, plus 5 data and statistics experts, and have them pressure-test the tool.

 So the AI helped me build the tool and then talked me out of over-trusting it.
 I had it rewrite the analysis page to be honest about small sample sizes and shaky signals.
-That's the whole thing I care about with AI in one story: it's great for structure and for suspects you'd never reach, and it still needs something keeping it honest.
+That's the thing I learned about AI at its current state: it's great for structure, research and suspects I'd never reach, but it still needs me in the loop to steer it into the right direction.

 There was a nice side effect too.
-I showed the app at work, and a couple of colleagues who also have eczema asked if they could use it.
-So I had Claude generalize it, strip my personal data out, and make it something other people could run.
-A tiny tool nobody asked me to build that a few people then asked for.
+I talked about this app to a couple of people and a few have shown interest.
+So I had Claude generalize it, strip my personal data out, and make it something other technically versed people could run.
+A tiny tool nobody asked me to build that a few people then showed interest in.
 That doesn't happen to me often, and it's a big part of why this site exists.

 Where it stands